MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-troubleshoot.md

 ms.assetid: c9dabbc3-0ac5-46fe-8a34-b82b67c0e6ad
 ---

-# Troubleshooting the Visio Add-in
+# Troubleshoot the Visio Add-in

+This article provides information to help troubleshoot common issues with the Visio add-in for Operations Manager.

 The following sections provide information about troubleshooting the Visio Add-in: